LIST: 35 Must-Visit Historical Places in the Philippines

 Biak-na-Bato, Bulacan

 Biak-na-Bato is a protected area and a national park located in Bulacan.
 It comprises caves used as hideouts for Filipino revolutionaries against Spanish troops.
-On November 1, 1897, the revolutionaries led by Emilio Aguinaldo and Spanish Colonial Governor-General Fernando Primo de Rivera signed a pact wherein the revolutionaries were given amnesty.
+On November 1, 1897, the revolutionaries led by Emilio Aguinaldo and the Spanish Colonial Governor-General Fernando Primo de Rivera signed a pact granting amnesty to the revolutionaries.
 In return, they had to go into exile in Hong Kong.
-Now, the park is open to the public, where people enjoy trekking.
+Now, the park is open to the public, and people enjoy trekking there.

 - Address: Doña Remedios Trinidad, Bulacan